What Is Leverage in Crypto Trading?

 In this article, we will explain what cryptocurrency leveraged trading is and what type of leveraged positions there are.
 We'll also discuss the risks associated with leverage and how they can be mitigated.

 - Leverage trading is increasing the size of the trading position;

 - As much as leverage can increase your profit, it may increase losses, too;

 Why make a 10% profit with your limited capital, when you could make more profit with extended capital?
 Leverage trading helps a trader or investor make the most out of a correct market prediction.
 Unfortunately, it also has the same increased impact when the trade goes against your prediction.

-How Leverage Trading Works
+How Does Leverage Trading Work in Crypto

 One important thing to note is that leverage trading works with ratios; 1:10, 1:50, 1:100, 1:500, up to 1:1000.
-What this means is, if you want to invest $1000 in a digital asset at a leverage of 1:10, you will need to open a position with $100 only.
+What this means is, if you want to invest $1000 in a digital asset at a leverage of 1:100 (100x leverage), you will need to open a position with $100 only.
 A leveraged trade like this gives you a 10x potential profit and a 10x potential loss.

 Opening a position in trading can either be long or short.
 So, if you believe a digital asset or assets will rise in value, you open long positions on them.
 The reverse is the case for short positions.